 There haven’t been any formal studies as to how effective oatmeal is as boosting milk supply; however, enough women have noticed a difference in milk supply after eating it that it’s widely recommended as a supply booster.
 Personally, I noticed an increase of 1-2oz per day on the days that I ate oatmeal for breakfast.

 Oatmeal has a lot of advantages as a galactagogue – there isn’t any risk to trying it, it’s very affordable, and it doubles as breakfast.
-The one downside I would say is that its effects are generally limited to the day that you eat the oatmeal, while some other galactagogues (such as fenugreek) you can discontinue after your milk supply increases without any issues.

 I’ve had the best results with just having a bowl of oatmeal for breakfast.
 However, if you dislike oatmeal, you can also make lactation cookies or brownies that include it as a galactagogue ingredient.
 Also, there are a lot of overnight oats recipes that are really good.